 Care Tips:

-- Prone to tear stains — clean around the eyes regularly.
+- Prone to tear stains — clean around eyes often.

 10. Yorkshire Terrier